ga-wdi-curriculum/js-scope/context.md

 </details>

+## Next Steps

+Read through the bonus section of this lesson plan, paying attention to the `bind`, `call` and `apply` methods.
+These are ways for you to exercise more control over and gain the ability to re-assign context.

+Also take a look at this repo, which compares good and bad ways to apply context.
+We suggest reading up on `bind`, `call` and `apply` before doing so, however, since the examples make use of some of these methods.

 ## Peek Ahead: OOP Javascript

 Often we have multiple pieces of data in our program that share the same structure.
 Think flash cards, trivia cards, bank accounts, etc.